jozr/connector-tutum-scratchpad/README.md

 [example]

-Further exmaples are provided at the **[Actions and Listeners](https://github.com/factor-io/connector-tutum/wiki/Actions-and-Listeners)** wiki.
+Further examples are provided in the **[Actions and Listeners](https://github.com/factor-io/connector-tutum/wiki/Actions-and-Listeners)** wiki.

 ##Testing